pepkit/pepspec/docs/howto_eliminate_paths.md

 "frog_1h", "RRBS", "frog", "1", "source1"
 ```

-To do this, your project config file must specify two things: First, which attributes are derived (in this case, `file_path`); and second, a `derived_sources` section mapping keys to strings that will construct your path from other sample or project attributes, like this:
+And here's the project config file that will derive that path correctly:

 ```
 sample_modifiers: